The Council of the EU Justice Ministers

 Why is this important?

 The Istanbul Convention is the common name for the Council of Europe 2011 Convention on preventing and combating violence against women and girls and domestic violence.
 It’s the first legally binding treaty in Europe which criminalises different forms of violence against women, sets a comprehensive set of standards to prevent violence and to guarantee the right to every woman to live free from violence.
-The ratification by the EU of the Istanbul Convention will send a strong political signal that violence against women is not acceptable anymore, anywhere in the EU.
+The application by the EU of the Istanbul Convention will send a strong political signal that violence against women is not acceptable anymore, anywhere in the EU.

 The European Commission has declared 2017 the European Year of focused action to combat violence against women and girls.
 Now, we need to make sure the European public holds the EU accountable for walking the talk, and that the outcome of this year will be a concrete action to improve the life of millions of women and girls in the EU.